alex-service-ml/alex-service-ml/pages/resume.md

 ## SUMMARY

 Bottom-line up front: I am an ML Engineer with a **strong desire to apply state-of-the-art research to complex problems.**
+Recently, I've been developing an analytics process to identify and quantify valuable questions for both our internal teams and our customers.
 My primary domain is in computer vision (segmentation/detection/classification), but I am looking to build expertise in the domains of reinforcement learning and natural language.
 I am most comfortable with python + pytorch

 ---
 ## SKILLS

 * **Languages**: python, java, c/c++
-* **Tech Stack**: pytorch (+ ignite), conda, docker, git
+* **Tech Stack**: pytorch (+ ignite), conda, Azure ML, docker, git
 * **Development Processes**: Agile, CRISP-DM
 * **Certifications**: Deep Learning Specialization (Coursera), ColumbiaX AI & ML, CCNA, A+